Choirs

 Auditions for MU Choirs

-At the hearing, you will:
+At the hearing, singers are asked to:

-- Fill out an audition form provided at the audition time.
+• Fill out an audition form provided at the audition time.

-- Demonstrate your sight-reading skills.
+• Demonstrate your sight-reading skills.

-- Demonstrate your tonal memory skills.
+• Demonstrate your tonal memory skills.

 The complete process takes approximately seven minutes.
 The choral faculty will continue to hear late auditions during the first week of classes.
-For more information, visit the audition link on the right sidebar of this page.